orionrobots/orionrobots.github.io/wiki/speech_processing.md

 <p>The ability to understand(to some limited degree) natural language aurally (through hearing).
 </p>
 <h1  id="Sci_Fi">Sci Fi</h1>
 <p>As recognising speech is an ability taken for granted by humans, it is also taken for granted that an advanced robot will do so too.
-In light of this, most <a class="wiki" href="/wiki/sci_fi_robots.html" title="Sci Fi Robots">Sci Fi robots</a> and computers possess some level of speech processing, often far in advance of contemporary technology.
+In light of this, most <a href="/wiki/sci_fi_robots.html" title="Sci Fi Robots">Sci Fi robots</a> and computers possess some level of speech processing, often far in advance of contemporary technology.
 </p>
 <p>While the bot may only be able to respond in beeps and whistles, they often have the ability to follow whole conversations. some simpler ones simply obey a command.
 </p>